IJanicka/IJanicka.github.io/teaching.md

 **University of Cambridge, UK**<br>

-Critical Theory and Method (in colleges, 2012–14)
+Critical Theory and Method Seminar (in colleges, 2012–14)

 Academic Writing (2013–14)